 the darkened room illuminated by the flickers of the television, my peripheral

-vision sees a black shadow dart from the side of the kitchen refrigerator and disappear
+vision sees a black formless shadow dart from the side of the black kitchen refrigerator and disappear

 at the end of my side vision.
 Snapping my head in the direction of what I am